opentensor/developer-docs/docs/keys/multisig.md

 Each of our 3 signatories needs a wallet.
 Either create them or re-use available test wallets.

 1. Use `btcli` to create three coldkeys/wallets, or use practice wallets you already have access to.
+Alternatively, you can create wallets in the Polkadot-JS browser extension.

 	See [Creating/Importing a Bittensor Wallet](../working-with-keys).